WARIO-7183/DOCWHatsapp/README.md

 - Python 3.7+
 - Supabase account
-- Groq API key (for the AI language model)
+- OpenAI API key (for the AI language model)
 - Twilio account with WhatsApp sandbox or Business API
 - Ngrok (for local development)